terezka/elm-charts/README.md

       - Plain and area series.
       - Interpolations include none (a scatter), linear, and monotone-x.
    - Horizontally stacked bar charts.
+   - All plots have the option for customizable axis, ticks and labels.

 ## What is the API like?